jackmerrill/maatt.fr/content/ideas.md

     - Makes it easy to serve as a repo and download site for your projects
 - A sensible way for Go apps (say Fushimi, Watcher, et al) to be installed
     - Has to be written in Go for continuity (probably sacrilage if I didn't)
-- Scoop/Chocolately-compatible package manager for Windows not written in PowerShell scripts
-    - Could and probably would net much faster performance
-    - GoScoop?
-ChocoGo?
-IDK.
 - F\*ck Google.
 Make an AIO [like Soverin](https://soverin.net/), that has:
     - Far better uptime than whatever has recently been happening at Soverin,
     - A dead-simple interface so anyone can easily get started (issue with most paid mail solutions imo)